jperon/lyluatex/lyluatex.md

 \lyOption{pass-fonts}{true}{pkg/local} When set to `false` text fonts are *not* transferred to LilyPond.

-\lyCmd{lilypondPassFonts}{1} Change behaviour from here on.
+\lyCmd{lilypondPassFonts} Change behaviour from here on.
 Possible values: ‘true’ / ‘false’.

 # Cooperations